Jaibroo/cse15l-lab-reports/labreport2.md

 **I believe that the methods that are called when I write the port using `java StringServer 7060` in the terminal and then typing `add-message?s=This is the first example using strings` would have to be the following:**

 * The main() method in the StringServer class is called with the port `7060` number as an argument.
 * The start() method of the Server class is called with the port number and a new instance of the Handler class as arguments.
+This would change when you enter a new port, the link provided such as `localhost:<port>` is based on the port number you write.
 * The handleRequest() method of the Handler class is called with the URI object representing the URL /add-message?s=Hello as an argument.
-* The relevant arguments to the handleRequest() method are:
+**The relevant arguments to the handleRequest() method are:
 * website: a URI object representing the URL /add-message?s=Hello.
+This changes the field value of website by allowing it to be processed through the commands in the handleRequest method body.
 * The value of the message field of the Handler class is initially an empty string.
-* When the handleRequest() method is called with the URI object representing the URL /add-message?s=Hello, the following things happen:
+**When the handleRequest() method is called with the URI object representing the URL /add-message?s=This is the first example using strings, the following things happen:
 * The getPath() method of the URI object returns "/add-message", which contains a forward slash, so the code inside the if statement is executed.
-* The getQuery() method of the URI object returns "s=Hello", which is split into an array containing "s" and "Hello".
+* The getQuery() method of the URI object returns `s=This is the first example using strings`, which is split into an array containing `s` and `This is the first example using strings`.
-* The code checks if the first element of the array is equal to "s", which is true, so the second element of the array ("Hello") is added to the message field, which becomes "Hello\n".
+* The code checks if the first element of the array is equal to `s`, which is true, so the second element of the array ("This is the first example using strings") is added to the message field, which becomes "This is the first example using strings\n".
 * The Handler class implements the URLHandler interface and has a method called handleRequest() which takes a URI parameter and returns a String.
 Inside the handleRequest() method, it checks if the path of the URI contains a forward slash (/).
-If it does, it splits the query string by equals (=) sign and checks if the first element of the resulting array is equal to "s".
+If it does, it splits the query string by equals (=) sign and checks if the first element of the resulting array is equal to `s`.
 If it is, it adds the second element of the array to the message field and returns the message.
 If any of the conditions are not met, it returns "No message yet".